 What happens when you are 3 weeks pregnant?

-As mentioned last week, an LH surge signals the release of an egg, or ovulation to occur followed by the final phase of the menstrual cycle, the luteal phase.
+As mentioned last week, an LH surge signals the release of an egg, or ovulation, to occur followed by the final phase of the menstrual cycle, the luteal phase.
 The released egg travels into the fallopian tube, hopefully to be met by sperm and fertilized.
-There is a roughly 5-day fertile window, generally about 48 hours before or after ovulation, for this to occur.
+There is a roughly 5-day fertile window, generally lasting until about 24 hours after ovulation, for this to occur.

 Fertilization, or that meeting of your egg and your partner’s sperm, usually occurs within a day or two of ovulation.
 After fertilization, your baby is called a zygote.
 Cell division began immediately– your baby is already growing at an alarming rate!
 Your genetics have also already determined everything from eye color to height, including well over two-hundred different characteristics.